oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.9 Use of SHA-1 as the only Hash Algorithm

-It must be tested that the hash algorithm `sha1` is not the only one present.
+It MUST be tested that the hash algorithm `sha1` is not the only one present.

-> Since collision attacks exist for SHA-1 such value should be accompanied by a second cryptographically stronger hash.
+> Since collision attacks exist for SHA-1 such value SHOULD be accompanied by a second cryptographically stronger hash.
 This will allow users to double check the results.

 The relevant paths for this test are: